vRealize Orchestrator Appliance 7.6 | 11 April 2019 | Build 13020602

 - Assign content items to a group.

-- For more information on the Orchestrator roles and groups, see Orchestrator Client Permissions.
+- For more information on vRealize Orchestrator roles and groups, see Orchestrator Client Permissions.

 For more information on the new HTML5-based vRealize Orchestrator Client, see Using the VMware vRealize Orchestrator Client.